-I have led campaigns locally, nationally and internationally to strengthen environmental laws and to stop plastic pollution.
+I have led campaigns locally, nationally and internationally for over a decade to strengthen environmental laws and to stop plastic pollution.
 I am a founder member of the Conservative Environment Network.

 The UK has cut greenhouse gas emissions faster than any other leading economy and over a quarter of our electricity now comes from renewables.
 We are the world leader in offshore wind, we were the first country to commit to phase out using coal to generate electricity.
 We are the second largest market for electric vehicles in Europe and we are leading the global challenge to cut maritime transport emissions.
-The UK Government established the International Climate Fund (ICF) to provide £5.8 billion to help the world's poorest countries adapt to climate change and promote cleaner, greener economic growth.
+The UK Government established the International Climate Fund (ICF) to help the world's poorest countries adapt to climate change and promote cleaner, greener economic growth.
 We have now doubled our contribution to that fund to £11.6 billion and are also leading the work to protect 30% of the world’s oceans by 2030.

-However, more needs to be done.
 In order to combat Global Warming, I sponsored the Climate Change (Net Zero UK Carbon Account) Bill which passed unanimously in the House of Commons.
 The Government is now the first major economy to commit legally to 'net zero' carbon emissions by 2050.
 In Westminster, I also took part in a major inquiry into how best to ensure the UK meets our climate change emissions targets, you can read that here .